bparanj/hivegrid.dev/README.md

     G --> H[Capistrano Deploy]
 ```

 Create Image step is optional.
-It is only required if you the default image does not fit your needs.
+It is only required if the default image does not fit your needs.